How to Learn Japanese Vocabulary with Anime, Movies and TV: 11 Important Tips for Success

 And that’s the whole process!
 Pretty easy, right?

-When you do it right and impose a bit of structure, learning from videos and shows can be an excellent way to learn new vocabulary and practice your listening skills.
+When you do it right and impose a bit of structure, learning from Japanese shows can be an excellent way to boost your vocabulary vocabulary and practice your listening skills.
 And with a little extra effort, you can create your own homework and practice other skills, such as writing and speaking.

 Before you know it, the new vocabulary will worm its way into your daily conversation and your other studies.